htcondor/htcondor/docs/man-pages/condor_q.rst

  GRID->MANAGER
     (**-grid** only) A guess at what remote batch system is running the job.
-It is a guess, because HTCondor looks at the Globus jobmanager contact string to attempt identification.
+It is a guess, because HTCondor looks at the jobmanager contact string to attempt identification.
 If the value is fork, the job is running on the remote host without a jobmanager.
 Values may also be condor, lsf, or pbs.